Testing the Installation

 - Log into a host in your cluster.

-If you run the PiEstimator job on the YARN service (the default) you will see an entry like the following in yarn Applications:
+If you run the PiEstimator job on the MapReduce service you will see the following:

 Testing with Hue